- About Lipotriad Vitamins ▾

 If you have been told to by your doctor that he recommends you supplement with high amounts of Omega 3 Fish Oil, keep in mind that 250mg is probably not enough, so you'd either have to adjust you diet to include more fish, or take a separate fish oil supplement in addition to taking Visionary.

 113mg Vitamin C (188% DV)- Essential Antioxidant

 Vitamin C is a water-soluble vitamin that is necessary for normal growth and development.
-Studies suggest that high levels of vitamin C can reduce the risk of cataracts and also play a role in delaying age-related macular degeneration.
 This vitamin is found in our favorite morning beverage - orange juice.
 Other citrus fruits are also a good source of Vitamin C.

 1 Serving of Visionary contains about the same amount of Vitamin C as 2 Oranges.

 Vitamin E is the collective name for a set of 8 fat-soluble vitamins with antioxidant properties.
 Vitamin E is found in nuts, salads, peanut butter, cereals, sweet potatoes and margarine.